The return of bankers’ bonuses: one difficult sell for Government

 Minister for Finance Paschal Donohoe has commissioned an independent review of banking remuneration here, which is expected to recommend a return of bonuses, presumably to put himself at one remove from such a politically divisive issue.

-At the current juncture, with the Government relying Fianna Fail for support, restoring public confidence in the banking system is likely to trump any consideration of lifting pay caps.
+At the current juncture, with the Government relying Fianna Fail for support, restoring public confidence in the banking system is still likely to win out against the demand to lift pay caps, however.